cmoreno41/CGDFreeCAD/README.md

 ## Installation

 ### Automatic Installation
-1. Download and unzip the GeminiFeedbackCAD package
+1. Download and unzip the GeminiFreeCAD package
 2. Run `install.py` (double-click or run with Python)
 3. The script will automatically copy the macro to your FreeCAD Macro directory